Send and receive emails in Odoo with an email server¶

 Odoo Online or Odoo.sh users¶

 Since Odoo sets up its own mail servers for the database, outgoing and incoming emails already work out-of-the-box.
-So for Odoo Online and Odoo.sh customers, nothing needs to be done!
+So for Odoo Online and Odoo.sh customers, nothing needs to be configured!

-Unless an external mail server is required to send large batches of mass mailing, simply use the standard online Odoo database normally since it has already been preconfigured for email.
+Unless an external mail server is required to send large batches of mass emails, simply use the standard online Odoo database normally since it has already been pre-configured to send email.

 Scope of this documentation¶

 This document is mainly dedicated to Odoo on-premise databases who don’t benefit from an out-of-the-box solution to send and receive emails in Odoo, unlike Odoo Online and Odoo.sh.
 Incoming and outgoing servers must be configured for on-premise databases.

 The following sections below contain information on how to integrate an external email server with Odoo.